mpolacek/lists/1001-albums.md

 - [X] 12.
 Miles Davis - Birth of the Cool
 - [ ] 13.
 Kenya - Machito
 - [ ] 14.
 Little Richard - Here's Little Richard (1957)
 - [X] 15.
-Dance Mania - Tito Puente
+Tito Puente - Dance Mania
 - [ ] 16.
 Billie Holiday - Lady in Satin
 - [ ] 17.
 Ramblin' Jack Elliott - Jack Takes the Floor (1958)
 - [ ] 18.
 Sarah Vaughan - Sarah Vaughan at Mister Kelly's (1958)
 - [ ] 19.
 Ella Fitzgerald - Sings the Gershwin Song Book (1959)
 - [ ] 20.
 Genius of Ray Charles
 - [X] 21.
 Miles Davis - Kind of Blue (1959)
 - [ ] 22.
-Gunfighter Ballads and Trail Songs (Marty Robbins, 1959)
+Marty Robbins - Gunfighter Ballads and Trail Songs (1959)
 - [X] 23.
 The Dave Brubeck Quartet - Time Out (1959)
 - [X] 24.
 Joan Baez - Joan Baez (1960)
 - [ ] 25.
-Elvis Is Back! - Elvis Presley
+Elvis Presley - Elvis Is Back!
 - [ ] 26.
 Miriam Makeba - Miriam Makeba (1960)
 - [ ] 27.
-The Everly Brothers a Date With the Everly Brothers
+The Everly Brothers - A Date With the Everly Brothers
 - [ ] 28.
-Back at the Chicken Shack - Jimmy Smith
+Jimmy Smith - Back at the Chicken Shack
 - [ ] 29.
 Muddy Waters at Newport 1960
-- [ ] 30.
-Sunday at the Village Vanguard Bill Evans
+- [X] 30.
+Bill Evans - Sunday at the Village Vanguard
 - [ ] 31.
 Ray Charles - Modern Sounds in Country and Western Music (1962)
 - [ ] 32.
-Booker T. & the M.G.'S, Green Onions (1962)
+Booker T. & the M.G.'S - Green Onions (1962)
 - [ ] 33.
 Jazz Samba - Stan Getz / Charlie Byrd
 - [X] 34.
 Ray Price - Night Life
 - [ ] 35.
-With the Beatles - The Beatles
+The Beatles - With the Beatles
 - [ ] 36.
-Bob Dylan, the Freewheelin' Bob Dylan (1963)
+Bob Dylan - The Freewheelin' Bob Dylan (1963)
 - [ ] 37.
 Phil Spector - A Christmas Gift for You
 - [ ] 38.
 Sam Cooke - Live at the Harlem Square Club
 - [ ] 39.
 Charles Mingus - The Black Saint and the Sinner Lady